CodLiver/basic-matplotlib-snippets/generals.md

+# Basic error and general practices:

-1. Import Class from subfolders in Python3
+## 1. Import Class from subfolders in Python3
 ```
 example path folder:
 main/